-Decided to take a quick break from the dining especially with this hot weather and focus on something a little different this week: my health!
+Decided to take a quick break from the dining, especially with this hot weather, and focus on something a little different this week: my health!

 I have a confession to make.
 I can’t recall the last time I’ve been to an optometrist to get my eyes checked.
-I come from a family where all my siblings, parents, cousins where glasses or contacts.
-It’s so bad; I even have a niece that is adopted who wears glasses.
+Furthermore, I come from a family where all my siblings, parents, cousins where glasses or contacts.
+It’s so bad; I even have a niece who is adopted who wears glasses.
 I have relatives by marriage that even wears glasses.
 Yes, I’m a genetic anomaly.

-I don’t recall ever having any real issues with my vision so I’ve just never went.
+I don’t recall ever having any real issues with my vision, so I’ve just never went.
 But with old age creeping up on my year by year, I decided to finally give in.
 I’ve been looking around for a new (or should I say my first) optometrist.
 I wanted somebody who wouldn’t just consider me a customer.
 I didn’t want to go to a place like Target or Sears where I’m just another patient and they don’t know me by name.
 In any form of service provider/customer interaction, people want that personal interaction.
 To quote Cheers, “Where everybody knows your name.”

 After some research and discussion with friends, I ended up with Opticology Eyecare.
 They are located near 37th and Rock in the Siena Plaza that houses Pacific Coast Pizza, Fizz Bottles and Burgers and Orange Leaf.

 Opticology Eyecare is run by Dr. Greyson Barger.
 After speaking with him, he mentioned regardless of how you well you “think” you see it’s good to get your eyes checked regularly for preventative maintenance.
 “It’s better to spot something early and fix it than to catch it when it’s too late.”
 He has a lot of different tools and tests.